mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 ### Goals for next month

-- Transition all products to our 3PL.
+- Transition all products to our 3PL vendor.
 - Choose a contract manufacturer to take over TinyPilot's device assembly and begin the transition process.
 - Publish a new release of TinyPilot Pro.